gnuradio/greps/grep-0001-coding-guidelines.md

   will be able to confirm this.
 (Note: C++11 features are available starting with GNU Radio version 3.8).

-#### Code Style Guidelines
+#### Code Formatting Guidelines
 * Use the [LLVM code formatting guide](https://llvm.org/docs/CodingStandards.html#source-code-formatting).
 Following points will specify differences to it and highlight important points.
 * Do not indent namespaces
 * Use 4 spaces indentation width for new code.
 * Use spaces instead of tabs.
 If extending an existing file stick with the given indentation level.
 Do _not_ reindent a whole file and indent code consistently.
-* Before checking in code use tools in the code tree to sanitze your patches
+* Before checking in code use tools available in the source tree to sanitize your patches
 * Use Doxygen doc-blocks copiously.
 This makes it easier to maintain auto-generated documentation.
 * Include include files in the following order: Local headers, other GNU Radio